stephlj/Traces/README.md

 * Image smoothing before spot finding?
 Seems to be fine without it ...
 * Refining intensity calculation--Gaussian fit or pseudo-fit as in Ha lab code
 * Whole image background subtraction as in Ha lab code
+* Have the option to re-find spots every 10 frames